Columbus Child Endangerment Attorney

 - 4 Defenses Against Ohio Child Endangerment Charges

 - 5 Your Trusted Child Endangerment Attorney in Columbus, Ohio

 How Our Criminal Defense Lawyers Can Help You Fight Child Endangerment Charges in Ohio

 At James D. Owen, LLC, our Columbus criminal defense attorneys are committed to fighting tirelessly on behalf of our clients.
 When you ask us to defend you against your child endangerment charges, we will:

 Quite often, the best way to get Ohio child endangerment charges dismissed is to prove that you could not have committed the crime.
 To use this defense technique, however, you will need to provide the court with a lot of exculpatory evidence.

-Of course, when you work with the attorneys at Koenig & Owen, LLC, you won’t need to locate this evidence alone.
+Of course, when you work with the attorneys at James D. Owen, LLC, you won’t need to locate this evidence alone.
 Our skilled Columbus defense attorneys will be more than happy to assist you with your search.

 Negotiate a Plea Bargain with the Prosecution

 At some point in your case, the prosecuting attorney may offer you a plea bargain deal.
 In doing so, they may also tell you that the terms of the proposal are non-negotiable.
 In reality, however, this is rarely true – almost all deals have at least a little room for maneuver.